skellis46/embodied-camera/embodied-camera-application-proposal.md

 # edit bin

+- to employ the skills, experiences and expertise of dance artist-researchers as 'tools' for speculative exploration into _human experiences with smartphones_
+- to adapt and use experimental movement practices to examine the ways in which the smartphone limits and affords possibilities for movement, sensing and seeing
+- to imagine and communicate new or different body-based relationships to the smartphone
+- employ dance and somatic practices as a strategy to expand understanding of the role and impact of smartphone screens on daily life **make this one more specific**

 are being changed by our use of smartphones, and that these changes are occurring within our capacity to notice them.